HelgeSverre/sysex-utility/README.md

 1. Ensure your browser supports the Web MIDI API
 2. Check that your MIDI devices are properly connected and recognized by your computer
+3. Verify that SysEx support is enabled on your MIDI devices (some devices require this to be explicitly turned on)
-3. Clear your browser cache and reload the page
+4. Clear your browser cache and reload the page
-4. Check the console for any error messages
+5. Check the console for any error messages

 Common issues and solutions: